Exploring Antarctica: Penguins, Seals, and Polar Expeditions Frozen in Time

 Antarctica explorer standing close to penguins, with an igloo in the background, shot during the British Antarctic Expedition 1907-1909.

-Man sitting next to the ice hill in Antarctica, sometimes between 1901 and 1936.
+Ice hill in Antarctica, between 1901 and 1936.

-Men exploring Antarctica shot while reading and writing in Commonwealth Bay living hut during the Australian Antarctic Expedition 1911-1914, photo by Frank Hurley.
+Commonwealth Bay living hut during the Australian Antarctic Expedition 1911-1914, photo by Frank Hurley.

 Husky dogs watching emperor penguins, shot during the British Antarctic Expedition 1907-1909.

-Two emperor penguins standing in front of the hut during the British Antarctic Expedition 1907-1909.
+Emperor penguins standing in front of the hut during the British Antarctic Expedition 1907-1909.

-Four snowed-up molting Adélie penguins shot during the Australian Antarctic Expedition 1911-1914, photo by Frank Hurley.
+Snowed-up moulting Adรฉlie penguins shot during the Australian Antarctic Expedition 1911-1914, photo by Frank Hurley.

 Rookery of hundreds of penguins with seals on the beach in Antarctica, shot during the BANZARE expedition 1929-1931.

-Christmas dinner menu, written in French, including dish made of penguin, on Discovery ship during the BANZARE expedition in Antarctica 1929
+Christmas dinner menu on Discovery ship, written in French, including dish made of penguin, during the BANZARE expedition in Antarctica 1929.

-Adult penguin with chick in Antarctica, shot during the BANZARE expedition 1929-1931
+Adult penguin with chick in Antarctica, shot during the BANZARE expedition 1929-1931.

 Penguin rookery at Macquarie Island in Antarctica, shot during the BANZARE expedition 1929-1931.

-Male seal elephant roaring on the beach in Antarctica, shot during the BANZARE expedition 1901-1936.
+Male seal elephant, shot during the BANZARE expedition 1901-1936.

-Husky dog with two puppies sitting on the ice, shot during the British Antarctic Expedition 1910-1913, photo by Herbert Ponting.
+Husky dog with two puppies sitting on ice, shot during the British Antarctic Expedition 1910-1913, photo by Herbert Ponting.

 Exploring Antarctica has always been perceived as an adventure at the end of the world.
 But the southernmost continent is not only the edge of the explored Earth.
 With record-low levels of ice rapidly melting in Antarctica due to global warming, scientists warn that it could be the beginning of a literal end.
 Recently, the National Archives of Australia brought us to the beginning of the story, the times of the early twentieth-century expeditions, when catastrophic fears were buried under a much thicker sheet of ice.